It's a party at Truist Park, but who's really paying for all of this?

-Eight years after its opening, the Braves get to show off Truist Park and The Battery Atlanta to baseball.
+Eight years after its opening, the Braves get to show off Truist Park and The Battery Atlanta to the baseball world.

 Braves fans know all about the Cobb County mixed-use development — home to restaurants, shopping, entertainment, hotels and residential and office space.